International Student Exchange Programs allows Hendrix students to choose from

 at many institutions.

-Grades appear on each student’s transcript but do NOT figure into the cumulative
+Grades do not appear on each student’s transcript and do not figure into the cumulative

 GPA.
 Students must earn the equivalent of a “C” or better to be awarded transfer